 Testing positive for HIV often leaves a person overwhelmed with questions and concerns.
 Check out this page for people, tools, counselling and other support that you can access.

-In the coming days and weeks, you might start thinking about sharing your new diagnosis people in your life.
+In the coming days and weeks, you might start thinking about sharing your new diagnosis with people in your life.
 Being diagnosed with HIV is a personal experience, and it’s up to you to decide when and with whom you feel confident to disclose your HIV status.

 Remember, you don’t have to share your status with everyone.
 You don’t have to tell your friends, employers or work colleagues if you don’t want to.
 New Zealand has a robust human rights framework that aims to protect people living with HIV.